Polyurethane vs. Spar Urethane (What’s The Difference?)

 Paint Cost

-Spar urethane is more expensive than polyurethane because it has better features.
+Spar urethane is more expensive than polyurethane.

 Ideal Paintbrush